Self-clean smoke

 Step 1

 Some smoke during the first 20–30 minutes of a self-clean cycle is completely normal as food residue burns off at high heat.
-If heavy smoke persists well beyond that window, you likely have large food deposits inside the cavity or a failing door seal that is letting heat and smoke escape.
-Note the timing and volume of smoke carefully — it tells you whether the issue is buildup, a mechanical failure, or simply the normal burn-off process.
+However, if heavy smoke continues beyond that timeframe, you likely have large food deposits inside the cavity or a failing door seal that is letting heat and smoke escape.
+Pay close attention to the timing and volume of smoke — this will help identify if the issue is buildup, a mechanical failure, or part of the normal burn-off process.

 Step 2

 Before starting any self-clean cycle, manually remove all large food particles and grease using an oven cleaner spray and a cloth or scraper.
-Self-clean is designed to incinerate light residue only — sending a heavily soiled oven through the cycle produces excessive smoke, can trigger smoke alarms, and puts unnecessary thermal stress on oven components.
-Skipping this pre-clean step is the most common reason self-clean produces a smoke problem on this model.
+Remember, self-clean is designed to incinerate light residue only — sending a heavily soiled oven through the cycle produces excessive smoke, can trigger smoke alarms, and puts unnecessary thermal stress on oven components.
+This pre-clean step is often the most common reason self-clean produces a smoke problem on this model.

 Step 3

-Inspect the door gasket — the fibreglass braided seal running around the oven cavity opening — for any gaps, tears, or compressed sections that no longer make firm contact.
-A damaged gasket allows smoke and heat to leak directly into the kitchen rather than staying contained inside the cavity during the 900°F cycle.
-If you find any gaps or the gasket pulls away easily, replace it before running self-clean, as continuing to use a failed seal can also affect baking performance outside of self-clean mode.
+Next, inspect the door gasket — the fibreglass braided seal around the oven cavity opening — for any gaps, tears, or compressed sections that might not make firm contact.
+A damaged gasket allows smoke and heat to escape into the kitchen instead of being contained during the 900°F cycle.
+If you find any gaps or the gasket pulls away easily, replace it before running self-clean.
+Continuing to use a failed seal can also affect baking performance outside of self-clean mode.

 Step 4

-Always remove the oven racks before starting the self-clean cycle — the extreme heat discolours the rack finish, warps the metal, and can make racks permanently difficult to slide.
-Clean the racks separately in hot soapy water or with an oven cleaner spray, then dry thoroughly before returning them.
+Always remove the oven racks before starting the self-clean cycle.
+The extreme heat can discolor the rack finish, warp the metal, and can make racks permanently difficult to slide.
+Clean the racks separately in hot soapy water or with an oven cleaner spray, then dry them thoroughly before returning them.
 This also gives you a chance to inspect the rack guides inside the cavity for grease buildup that could contribute to smoking.

 Step 5

-Run your range hood on its highest setting and open a nearby window before starting the self-clean cycle and keep ventilation going for the full duration.
-The oven reaches approximately 900°F and will produce significant smoke from any remaining residue — without active ventilation, smoke will accumulate quickly and may trigger household smoke detectors.
-As a pro tip, temporarily disable or cover the nearest smoke detector only if it is within a few feet of the oven, and never leave the home unattended during a self-clean cycle.
+Before starting the self-clean cycle, run your range hood on its highest setting and open a nearby window.
+Keeping ventilation going for the entire duration of the cycle is essential.
+The oven will reach approximately 900°F and will produce significant smoke from any remaining residue — without active ventilation, smoke can accumulate quickly and may trigger household smoke detectors.
+As a pro tip, if your smoke detector is within a few feet of the oven, you might want to temporarily disable or cover it, but never leave the home unattended during a self-clean cycle.

 Step 6

-Once the self-clean cycle finishes and the oven has cooled completely — allow at least 2 hours before opening — wipe out the white or grey ash residue with a damp cloth.
-Do not use chemical cleaners on the ash, as it wipes away easily on its own and mixing cleaners with ash residue can leave a film on the cavity.
-Make sure the oven is fully cool before wiping, as the cavity surfaces retain heat well past when the cycle ends and can cause burns on contact.
+Once the self-clean cycle is complete and the oven has cooled completely — wait at least 2 hours before opening — wipe out the white or grey ash residue with a damp cloth.
+Don’t use chemical cleaners on the ash, as it wipes away easily on its own.
+Mixing cleaners with ash residue can leave a film on the cavity.
+Ensure the oven is fully cool before wiping, as the cavity surfaces can retain heat well after the cycle ends, which can cause burns on contact.

 Where to Buy Replacement Parts